 No monsters down there.

-Celia: In the dark, her sister cannot see the way her hands shake, though the light bounces across the floor, and she can probably hear the exhale of relief once the bed has been cleared.
+Celia: In the dark, her sister cannot see the way her hands shake.
+The light bounces across the floor and she can probably hear the exhale of relief once the bed has been cleared.

 “No monsters,” Celia whispers.
 She holds out a hand for her sister to grab.
 “Come on.”